North Tripyramid Mountain and Middle Tripyramid Mountain via Livermore Trail

 North Tripyramid (4,180′) and Middle Tripyramid (4,140') are two mountains in the Waterville Valley Region that are usually hiked together along with South Tripyramid (4,100’).
 South Tripyramid is not considered a 4,000 footer because of its low prominence, so only North Tripyramid and Middle Tripyramid count towards the 4,000 footer list.
 Although North Tripyramid and Middle Tripyramid have wooded summits, there are sections with short trees offering stunning views of the surrounding mountains!

-NOTE: The route I hiked to North Tripyramid and Middle Tripyramid is one of the least traveled routes.
-The trail gains 3,000 feet of elevation which is similar to the other trails leading to these summits.
-The first 3 miles of Livermore Trail are relatively flat, so most of the elevation is gained in the final 2 miles on Scaur Trail and Pine Bend Brook Trail.
+The trail gains over 3,000 feet of elevation which is similar to the other trails leading to these summits, but the route I took is more gradual.
+The first 3 miles of Livermore Trail are relatively flat, and most of the elevation is gained in the final 2 miles on Scaur Trail and Pine Bend Brook Trail.

 Mount Tripyramid Hike to North and Middle Peaks via Livermore Trail Guide